 - a.
 Opening required by the Bridge Hydraulic Report. - b.
 Environmental Considerations. - c.
 Railroad clearances and cross sections. - d.
-Width of waterway and/or width of cross section of roadway being spanned including the use of retaining walls. - 2.
+Width of waterway and/or width of cross section of roadway being spanned including the use of retaining walls, or fender systems. - 2.
 Statical System: The economic and engineering advantages of both simple span and continuous spans shall be addressed. - 3.
-Superstructure: Some superstructure types that could be considered are prestressed concrete girders, double-tee sections, reinforced or prestressed concrete slabs, steel rolled sections or plate girders, steel or concrete box girders, and post tensioned slabs, bulb-tees or boxes. - 4.
+Superstructure: Some superstructure types that could be considered are prestressed concrete girders, inverted-tee sections, reinforced or prestressed concrete slabs, steel rolled sections or plate girders, steel or concrete box girders, and post tensioned slabs, bulb-tees or boxes. - 4.
 Substructures: Some substructure types that could be considered are pile bents and multi-column or hammerhead piers.
 Variations of column shapes may be appropriate for aesthetic or economical requirements.
-Precast substructures concepts shall be considered especially for large waterway crossings.

 - 5. Foundations: Some foundation types that could be considered are steel and concrete piles, drilled shafts and spread footings. - 6.
-Vessel Collision: Ship impact forces will often have a major effect on the structural configuration and overall economics.
+Vessel Collision: Vessel collision forces will often have a major effect on the structural configuration and overall economics.
 See vessel collision requirements in the Structures Design Guidelines. - 7.
 Scour: The 100 year and 500 year predicted scour elevations will often have a major effect on the foundation design.
 See the foundations and geotechnical requirements in the Structures Design Guidelines. - 8.
 Quantity estimates: For minor bridges rough quantities (such as reinforcing steel based on weight per volume of concrete) may be sufficient.
 For major and complex bridges the degree of accuracy may require more exact calculations keeping in mind that the intent is to establish relative and equitable costs between alternates and not necessarily to require the accuracy of the Final Estimate.
 Also, for major and complex structures it may be necessary to develop unit costs from an analysis of fabrication, storage, delivery and erection costs of the different components. - 9.
 Unit costs: Data available from the FDOT or contractors and suppliers should be used to arrive at unit costs.
-The sources of all price data shall be recorded for later reference. - 10.
-Develop cost curves: For each alternative establish the most economical span arrangement, i.e., minimum combined superstructure and substructure cost. - 11.
-Retaining Wall Study: If retaining walls are present, a retaining wall study shall be included in the BDR.
+The sources of all price data shall be recorded for later reference.
+Base cost should be obtained from the BDR Estimating Section of the Structures Manual. - 10.
+Develop cost curves: For each alternative establish the most economical span arrangement, i.e., minimum combined superstructure and substructure cost. - Retaining Wall Study: If retaining walls are present, a retaining wall study shall be included in the BDR.
 This study will conform with the work as specified in Chapter 30 of this volume and Chapter 4 of the Structures Design Guidelines. - 12.
 Movable Bridges: For movable bridges the BDR shall include information on the type of equipment for the machinery and electrical drive systems, together with a general description of the control system to be utilized.
-A written description and preliminary layouts of system components shall be included.
+A written description and preliminary layouts of system components shall be included. - 13.
+Pedestrian Facilities: If pedestrian facilities are included, the report shall describe the facilities anticipated and the means to be used to comply with ADA requirements.